krobelus/rate-experiments/thesis.md

 [@DBLP:journals/stvr/HeuleHW14].
 A DRAT proof is the trace of a solver run, containing information on which clauses are added and deleted.

-State-of-the-art proof checkers ignore deletions of some clauses that are referred to as *unit* [@DBLP:conf/sat/Rebola-PardoB18].
+State-of-the-art proof checkers ignore deletions of some clauses called *unit clauses* [@DBLP:conf/sat/Rebola-PardoB18].
 As a result, the checkers are not faithful to the specification of DRAT proofs.
 The original definition of the proof format is referred to as *specified* DRAT and the one that is implemented by state-of-the-art checkers as *operational* DRAT [@DBLP:conf/sat/Rebola-PardoB18].
 The classes of proofs verified by checkers